chaosprint/glicol/README.md

   </p>
 </div>

 Glicol (an acronym for "graph-oriented live coding language") is a computer music language and an audio DSP library written in Rust.
-The easiest to try Glicol is by visiting:
+The easiest way to try Glicol:

 https://glicol.org

 There you can find guides, demos, docs, and apps for collaboration.

+Glicol can be used for:
+- live coding performance
+- education of electronic music, DSP and coding
+- audio/music development as a JavaScript or Rust audio library, running on Web, Desktop, DAW, Bela, etc.

 ## Why Glicol